zhouyl/flowblade/docs/components/navigation/speed-dial.md

 | `icon` | string | `''` | Icon name (Iconify format) |
 | `tooltip` | string | `''` | Tooltip text |
 | `href` | string | `'#'` | Link URL |

+### Style Props

+SpeedDial and SpeedDialItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples